MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/functions-library/dbscan-fl.md

 The following example use the [invoke operator](../query/invoke-operator.md) to run the function.

-### Clustering of artificial dataset with 3 clusters
+### Clustering of artificial dataset with three clusters

 ### [Query-defined](#tab/query-defined)